University Housing provides for each resident:

 Appliances that are not allowed

 Please discourage high school graduation gifts of cooking appliances other than a microwave.
 Extensive food preparation is not allowed in resident rooms for sanitation and fire safety reasons.
+These restrictions are strictly enforced for the protection of all our residents.
 The University Residence Halls do not allow:

 - Toaster ovens